mouseandthebillionaire/Cart315/Process/Journal.md

 # Weekly Class Journal

+## Notes before the 2025 Semester

+Based on the ideas of "why do we evaluate the *game* rather than the designer/developer" this semester of the course will focus more heavily on the MDM process, specifically on documenting the students' design thinking.
+Additionally, instead of formal presentations at the end of the semester (or for specific milestones), I am planing on calling on students at random throughout the semester to talk through what they have documented from the week before.
+Hopefully this will:
+	a) encourage students to stay on top of their documenting
+	b) be a better platform for actually discussing the _prototyping_ work that has been done, and
+	c) improve the overall level of the documentation, since students will be seeing their colleagues versions of documentation weekly

+Fingers crossed!

 ## Notes for Class 9

 Question (based on a revelation I had while speaking in front of the class today): If this class is a "prototyping" class, then the evaluations should evaluate prototyping.
 We do these game design / development classes, and then we evaluate the *game* rather than the designer/developer.